Ana Sánchez-Colberg: Artistic Research and Pedagogy

 Sanchez-Colberg was coordinator of the BA Dance (Hons) at Laban (now Trinity/Laban, London) from 1994 to 2002.
 In 2002 she designs and leads the MA European Dance Theatre Practice and contributes to the MA Choreography and Pd D supervision.
 In 2005 she takes on the position of coordinator of the MA Performance Practices and Research at Royal Central School of Speech and Drama (London), where she also leads the MPHil/Ph D degrees until 2009.
 As part of her position of Professor of Choreography and Composition at the University Dance and Circus Stockholm (2009–2013), Sánchez-Colberg worked in various interdisciplinary projects between dance and new circus including a project with VR/XR director Chris Lane introducing VR to circus artists (October 2021).
-She was the program coordinator of the MA in Contemporary Circus Practices at University of the Arts, Stockholm (2020-2022), and now continues to teach as Visiting Lecturer.
+She was the program coordinator of the MA in Contemporary Circus Practices at University of the Arts, Stockholm (2020-2022).

 Sánchez-Colberg is a guest teacher in dance schools and festivals and has taught in the Tanzwochen/Vienna, International Festival of Theatre in Bogota, Colombia, Helsinki Theatre Academy, University College Dance Stockholm, and the Hong Kong Academy of Performing Arts, amongst others.
-She was also Visiting Professor of Theatre at the Estonia Academy of Music and Theatre contributing to the MA Contemporary Physical Performance Practices and the MPhi/PhD Research degrees.
+She was also Visiting Professor of Theatre at the Estonia Academy of Music and Theatre (2021-2022) contributing to the MA Contemporary Physical Performance Practices and the MPhi/PhD Research degrees.